m-chenie/tt-metal/tt_metal/programming_examples/diode_equation_single_core_v2_generated/prompt_debug.md

   * CB_4: size=single_tile_size bytes, format=Float16_b
 - DO NOT create DRAM buffers for constants or initialize constant data in host code
 - Constants will be initialized directly in L1 by the reader kernel
-- ONLY create DRAM buffer for variable input: V
+- ONLY create DRAM buffer for variable input: V, Vj, Isat
 - Compile and launch the three kernels (reader, compute, writer) with SetRuntimeArgs
 - Enqueue program using `distributed::EnqueueMeshWorkload()`
 - Add CPU golden validation with PCC check